superluminar-io/serverless-graphql-workshop/docs/lab3.md

-# Lab 3 - Monitoring + Alerting
+# Lab 3 - Monitoring / Logging

 ## In this lab …

 * Check out basic metrics provided by AWS
 * Create Alarms based on these metrics
-* Learn how notifications work

-## Overview

-- Why monitoring and alerting?
-- What to monitor?
-- Notifications
+* Activate Logging for your AppSync API

 ## Monitoring + Alerting